Unity-Environmental-University/LXD-Documentation/Writerside/topics/Viewing-as-Student-or-Instructor.md

 5. View the issue.
 6. Exit by clicking the “leave student view” in the bottom right corner.
 7. Close the window.

+## ***Quick Tip:*** Student Preview Mode
+Click the “student view” button at the top of the canvas page you’re working on to see it this way; in some cases you will need to “complete” the academic integrity agreement in order to view the page as a student